JeremyChou28/MagiNet/README.md

 ## Datasets

-1. Download the raw dataset (link will be open source soon)
+1. Download the raw dataset and push them into direction 'datasets/' (link will be open source soon)

    - PEMS-BAY
    - METR-LA